hristian-carabulea/Git-Commands/README.md

 git add . # to add all files to the Staging Area

-git rm -cached filename # to remove file from the index completely
+git rm --cached filename # removes file from the Staging Area and from the Local Repository.
+It will remain only in the Working Area.

 git commit -m "message" # commit all the files in the Staging Area to the Local Repository